 Defense Decision Definitions: Each member must sign the online Defense Decision Form to substantiate the results of the defense.
+The oral examining committee will certify the results of the defense.
 The oral examining committee will certify the results of the examination as one of the following: Pass, Pass with Major Revisions, Re-Examine, or Fail.

 Pass.
-To receive a Pass, the thesis must be in its final form or require only minor revisions (e.g., grammar, typographical, clarifications, minor changes not requiring review by full committee) at the time of the defense, AND the student passed their oral defense.
-A decision of Pass for the defense of thesis requires at least a majority approval of the committee.
-Individual departments may impose stricter requirements for what constitutes a Pass.
-Departments and other degree-granting programs must publicize their policy on this issue in their Graduate Student Handbook and in the relevant section of the Graduate Bulletin.
+To receive a Pass, the thesis, treatise, or dissertation must be in its final form or require only minor revision (e.g., grammar, typographical, clarifications, minor changes not requiring review by full committee) at the time of the defense, and the student passed their oral defense.
+A decision of Pass for the defense of thesis, treatise, or dissertation requires at least a majority approval of the committee.
+Students who defend successfully with a "Pass" but miss the defense semester's Manuscript Clearance submission deadlines will need to register for an additional semester and meet the Manuscript Clearance deadlines of the semester following the original defense semester.
+Students who fail to graduate in their original defense semester and the semester after their original defense semester are required to re-defend their thesis, treatise, or dissertation and meet Manuscript Clearance deadlines during the second semester since their original defense semester (e.g., original defense F24, required re-defense Su25).
+Students who re-defend and do not earn a "Pass," should be given a "Fail."
+The transcript will reflect a "Pass" once the student submits their successfully defended document.
+Exception requests for extenuating circumstances can be submitted by the unit's academic dean to the Dean of The Graduate School (or designee) for consideration.
+Individual departments/units may impose stricter requirements for what constitutes a Pass or the timing of a re-defense.
+Departments and other degree-granting programs must publicize their policy on these issues in their Graduate student Handbook and in the relevant section of the Graduate Bulletin.